Your School-Aged Child Begins to Read

 To build your child’s reading skills, try these entertaining games, apps, and activities:

-- The STACKS is Scholastic's kid-friendly website dedicated to books, reading, authors, and games.
+- Scholastic's kids' website is dedicated to books, reading, authors, and games.

 - Scholastic's Book and Games Apps are based on popular characters and series that kids love.
-You might want to try The Magic School Bus: Dinosaurs or The Magic School Bus: Oceans.
+You might want to try The Magic School Bus: Dinosaurs or The Magic School Bus: On the Ocean Floor.

 - Scribble Press (and the Scribble Press app on iTunes) is a multimedia creativity platform for creating, sharing and publishing stories.